FabienArcellier/alfred-cli/README.md

 ```
 $ alfred
 Usage: alfred [OPTIONS] COMMAND [ARGS]...

   alfred is a building tool to make engineering tasks easier to develop and to
   maintain

 Options:
+  -d, --debug  display debug information like command runned and working
+               directory
   --help       Show this message and exit.

 Commands:
   ci                 execute continuous integration process of alfred
-  dist               build distributions for alfred in dist/
+  dist               build distribution packages
   lint               validate alfred using pylint on the package alfred
+  publish            tag a new release and trigger pypi publication
   tests              validate alfred with all the automatic testing
   tests:acceptances  validate alfred with acceptances testing
   tests:units        validate alfred with unit testing
-  twine              push the package to pypi
 ```

 ### Install development environment